A Day of Familiar Routines and Redirected Focus

 Those thoughts linger longer than I want them to.

 At one point, I stopped responding to her messages—not out of punishment, just exhaustion.
 That silence worried her.
 It worried her mom too.
-She ended up calling me directly, and I reluctantly answered.
+Someone close to her ended up calling me directly, and I reluctantly answered.

 Eventually, I started talking again.